 The car came from the factory is a rare shade called “Zinn Metallic”, its my favorite Porsche silver as it’s a warm brown based silver that has so much depth and gloss compared to the more common Silver of this era, it’s truly magnificent playing off the wide hips of this car!

 While he was building the motor he also did a complete rebuild of the 915 gearbox and added a ZF limited slip differential.
 It shifts like new.
 To put a bow on the project he swapped the original 85 mph speedo with a brand new 180 mph unit from Porsche.
-The mileage on all this work is 29,671 and total chassis miles are 84,671.
+The mileage on all this work is right at 30,000 miles thus making total chassis miles just under 85,000.

 The body and paint on this car are truly spectacular, the car stops traffic.
 The top has been recently replaced and is crisp and taut with a crystal clear rear window.
 The Carfax is of course clean the car has never been in any type of accident.
 The mark of a really nice car is looking in the nooks and crannies; this car will stand up to any type of scrutiny, look at those trunk photos!

 The interior is likewise beautiful!
 The funny thing is this car made me realize what the myriad of little tiny changes Porsche made between the open and closed cars.
 When you look around this car you will marvel at the attention to detail, for example Porsche specified different visors for the Cabriolet as they had the operating instructions for the top on them, he even swapped those!
 The rear seat backs are slightly shorter in a cabriolet, check, done!
 There are little hold-downs in the corners of the rear seat back for the tonneau cover, check, done!
 You get the idea, no corners were cut.

 One interesting factoid is that the Targa and Cabriolet shared the same exact chassis, so from a rigidity/safety standpoint there is no difference.
 He even added the vibration dampener the engine that the factory had for the cabriolet!